Avanti1102/Temperature_Converter/README.md

 5. Open a pull request.

 ---
-Thank you for using TempConvertor! 🌡️ Enjoy converting temperatures effortlessly!
+Thank you for using Temperature_Converter! 🌡️ Enjoy converting temperatures effortlessly!